 My graduate work is in Chinese environmental policy (ask me about Xinjiang and Inner Mongolia drylands management sometime).
 A great way to practice conveying information succinctly yet clearly is by learning another language! 我也会讲普通话 ^_^

 Science communication was the name of the game at the National Oceanic and Atmospheric Administration Satellite and Information Service.
 Here, I worked on international and interagency data sharing as well as general digital communications strategy.

 I was a Presidential Innovation Fellow at the Department of the Interior working on making public data more accessible and understandable.
 Check out the U.S. Extractive Industries Transparency Initiative, which is part of an international effort to promote open and accountable management of natural resources.

 The design of tomorrow, today

-I'm an Experience Design Director with Tomorrow Partners, a design firm based in California.
-We help organizations achieve greater impact through design with a people centered design approach that makes teams more effective, customers more receptive, and clients just plain happy.
+I was an Experience Design Director with Tomorrow Partners, a design firm based in California.
+We helped organizations achieve greater impact through design with a people centered design approach that makes teams more effective, customers more receptive, and clients just plain happy.